appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-query-module.md

 A reusable query module is a query that can be used across multiple applications within the same workspace.
 They prove beneficial for tasks like fetching details or creating filter queries, eliminating the need to create separate queries for each application.

-## Create a module
+## Create a query module

-A Package is a collection of Modules that can be versioned and distributed across instances.
+Module are reusable entities that can be created within Packages.
 Within packages, you can create multiple query and JS modules.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>